“atomic town u.s.a.”

 This series touches on my hometown and folklore that surrounds it.
 I grew up fascinated by the bizarre circumstances that created my town and high school mascot “the bombers”.
 Every local has their own story as to how they wound up in the middle of nowhere as part of this grand science experience – my own grandfather moved to Richland in the 40s with the army and worked at Camp Hanford.

 The girl in the images is a symbol of my curiosity.
 I wanted to explore the history and the mystery.
 She visits three sites – the nuclear reactor in the distance, an alphabet home, and an abandoned bomb shelter.
-Her identity hidden though, because in the beginning workers were not allowed to tell their family and friends where they were moving to, only that it was a top secret government job to help with the efforts for World War II.
-Little did they know it would bear Atomic Town U.S.A.
+Little did they know that this top secret government location, created to help with the efforts for World War II, would bear Atomic Town U.S.A.

 ABOUT STEPHANIE SEVERANCE | Stephanie is a photographer and creative director, teetering on the edge of girly femininity and moody fashion for the curious and dreamy minds.
 Her style captures strong sexuality while blending in the grit of the environments that surround her.